DNA testing: what it can tell you — and what it can’t.

 How Accurate Are DNA Tests?

 Accuracy depends on reference datasets, statistical models, database size and regional coverage.
-For well-sampled populations, accuracy is high.
-For smaller or under-sampled regions, results may be broader or updated over time.
+For well-sampled populations, ancestry estimates can be reasonably consistent; for smaller or under-sampled regions, results may be broader and can change.

-Relative matching (finding cousins, parents, siblings) is usually the most accurate aspect of DNA testing and works extremely well across providers.
+Relative matching (finding close relatives) is often the most reliable aspect of DNA testing across providers.

 DNA Test Privacy & Data Storage

-Privacy policies differ widely.
-Some companies delete your sample after processing, while others store it for future updates unless you request otherwise.
+Policies differ widely.
+Some providers delete samples after processing; others store them for future updates unless you opt out.

 Common Questions About DNA Tests